 Puyo is the second city in the world with more water resources for that reason it is a fortress for life, strategically located in the center of the Amazon represents a showcase for scientific and community tourism.
 For these and many more reasons, Pastaza has become an important tourist power.

-So one of the popular and traditional dishes are: the catfish, carachama, bocachico and tilapia, which consists of applying a few grams of salt to the tilapia, wrapping them in bijao leaves, which give it the smell of a fragrant perfume , a unique and exclusive flavor since its leaves are natural, then they are cooked on charcoal, discovering for yourself the pleasure of pampering your palate, of the food of our ancestors.
+So one of the popular and traditional dishes are: the catfish, carachama, bocachico and tilapia, which consists of applying a few grams of salt to the tilapia, wrapping them in bijao leaves, which give it the smell of a fragrant perfume , a unique and exclusive flavor since its leaves are natural, then they are cooked on charcoal, discovering for yourself the pleasure of pampering your palate with the food of our ancestors.

 The pinchos of moyón or chontacuro, which are the worms that grow in the different palms, (worm of the chonta) that has a high content of natural fat, has become one of the different Amazonian dishes nowadays.